Fitting regular point patterns with a hyperuniform perturbed lattice

 Possible directional effects in the data were not investigated in \cite{SMB22}.
 To assess second–order isotropy of the three-dimensional point pattern, we used Fry plots (see \cite{F79}).
 For a point configuration $\mathbf{X}=\{x_1,\ldots, x_n\}\subset \R^3$, the Fry set is defined as the collection of all interpoint displacement vectors

 In practice, to facilitate visualization, we consider thin planar slabs orthogonal to each coordinate axis and display the projected Fry set within each slab.
 Under the hypothesis that the point process is stationary and isotropic, the distribution of displacement vectors depends only on their norm $r=|x_i-x_j|$ and not on their direction.
 Consequently, the empirical density of points in the Fry plot is radially symmetric around the origin.
 Deviations from radial symmetry indicate directional dependence, which typically leads to elliptical shapes.
 Fry plots are particularly informative for regular or inhibited point patterns, where preferred spacings generate visible structures in the displacement distribution \cite{RRSS18}.
-This approach (see Figure \ref{Fig_Fry}) did not detect anisotropy at the available resolution.
+This approach (see Figure \ref{Fig_Fry}) does not reveal any pronounced anisotropy at the available resolution.
 While some mild deviations from radial symmetry may be visually present, their magnitude appears small relative to the overall structure of the pattern.
 For the purposes of the subsequent modelling, we therefore proceed under the working assumption of isotropy.

 Alternatively, we may project the points on all the axes and test the distribution of the angle between each point and its nearest neighbor.
 Under the hypothesis of isotropy, the distribution is uniform on $[0,2\pi]$.
 However, it should be noted that the nearest neighbor angles of an observed pattern are not independent.
 See Figure \ref{F_angles} for the empirical distribution of the angles.